pohanson/tp/docs/UserGuide.md

 ### Changing a person's status: `status`

-Changes a person's status in the address book.
+Sets a person's status in the address book.

 Format: `status INDEX [STATUS]`

 * Changes the status of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​ This field is mandatory.
 * Changes the status of the person with the specified `STATUS`.
-The status of a person can only be "Uncontacted", "Busy", "Rejected", "Accepted" and "Unreachable".
+The status of a person can only be "Contacted", "Uncontacted", "Busy", "Rejected", "Accepted" and "Unreachable".
 If no status is specified, it defaults to "Uncontacted".
 * The status input is case-insensitive.

 Examples